-Property, plant and equipment held for use in the production or supply of goods or services, or for administrative purposes, plan and sequentiation in the production of support goods on the production of support and the second se losses.
+Property, plant and equipment Property, plant and equipment held for use in the production or supply of goods or services, or for administrative purposes, are stated in the statement of financial position at their revalued amounts, being the fair value at the date of revaluation, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
 This is a change in the accounting policy from a cost approach in the prior year.
 The group will conduct regular valuations going forward given the volatility in the economic environment to ensure that carrying amounts do not differ materially from those that would be determined using fair values at the end of each reporting date.
+The change in policy was done in line with the requirements of IAS 8 and was applied each reporting date.
 The change in policy was done in line with the requirements of IAS 8 and was applied prospectively as required.

-Any revaluation increase arising on the revaluation of such property plant and equipment is recognised in othe comprehensive income and accumulated in equity, except to the extent that it reverses a revaluation decrease for the same asset previously recognised in profit or loss, in which case the increase is credited to profit or loss to the extent of the decrease previously expensed.
-A decrease in the carrying amount arising on the revalu of such property plant and equipment is recognised in profit or loss to the extent that it exceeds the balance if any, held in the revaluation reserve relating to a previous revaluation of that asset.
+Any revaluation increase arising on the revaluation of such property plant and equipment is recognised in other comprehensive income and accumulated in equity, except to the extent that it reverses a revaluation decrease for the same asset previously recognised in profit or loss, in which case the increase is credited to profit or loss to the extent of the decrease previously expensed.
+A decrease in the carrying amount arising on the revaluation of such property plant and equipment is recognised in profit or loss to the extent that it exceeds the balance, if any, held in the revaluation reserve relating to a previous revaluation of that asset